pone-software/strawb_package/docs/LRZ_Readme.md

 This project uses 2 different LRZ tools.
 The [DSS](#DSS) is the storage backend and the [Compute Cloud](#Compute-Cloud) hosts VMs.
 (Maybe also the [Linux Cluster](https://doku.lrz.de/display/PUBLIC/Linux+Cluster) in the future.)

 ## Overview
-For STRAW and STRAWb, the `straw-lrz-vm` runs 24/7, has 1 CPU with 4.5 GB RAM and therefore takes care of synchronising the module data and monitoring both detectors.
+For STRAW and STRAWb, the `STRAW-LRZ-VM` runs 24/7, has 1 CPU with 4.5 GB RAM and therefore takes care of synchronising the module data from the ONC DB and monitoring both detectors.
 But it can also do some simple calculations.
 For more power, another VM has to be set up.
 On the VM the DSS-Storage is mounted to `/dss`.

 ## DSS
 The digital scientific storage (DSS) is s service provided by the LRZ (Munich).
 Here are the [official docs](https://doku.lrz.de/display/PUBLIC/Data+Science+Storage) for more information.